-Publishers Weekly has named Clay Stafford as one of the top 10 Nashville literary leaders playing "an essential role in defining which books become bestsellers" not only in middle-Tennessee, but also extending "beyond the city limits and into the nation's book culture."
-(Source: Publishers Weekly, June 10, 2013)
+Publishers Weekly has recognized Clay Stafford as playing "an essential role in defining which books become bestsellers" throughout "the nation's book culture."
+(PW 6/10/13)

 The best way to have better employees is to get out of their way.